 What is Data Model Security?

-Sisense enables you to define access rights to control which users can access which models, whether they are creating new dashboards or trying to access shared dashboards.
+Sisense enables you to define access rights to control which users can access which models, whether they're creating new dashboards or trying to access shared dashboards.

 Data Model Security – Use Case Example

 You may have an data model named Marketing and only want the CEO and Marketing team to have access to it.
 You can grant rights only to them using Data Model Security, thus denying anyone else access.